satellaviewer/xsys-blog/_posts/2024-01-28-ff7-change-discs.md

 * Marlow nods sternly.
 * MARLOW: The result would be cataclysmic.
 Destruction.
 A war of conquest, across countless worlds.
 And all it would take would be *one* of these devices falling into the wrong hands.
 * MAGUS: I mean, but that's only if there's a small number of these devices!
 World-travel *used* to be easy, and it wasn't a problem, because someone could just bring them back, like the group of heroes you have in your own city--
 * MARLOW: [suddenly irritable] And what are those innocent people supposed to do in the meantime?
 I've put too much work into this place, into these synths and their lives.
 I won't see it lost because *someone* didn't know how to leave well enough alone.
-Loa, figure out how to destroy this ship.
+Loa, if you can't seize it, figure out how to destroy this ship.
 Immediately.
 * LOA: Um... yes, ma'am...
 * DR OKAZAKI: Hold on! ...I'll assist you in removing the world-jumping device, if you'll help us repair the ship.
 * MARLOW: ...Acceptable.
 Loa, see to it that they stick to these terms.